Steve Reed (politician): Early life and career

-Local government career
+Local government career (1998–2012)

+Elections and tenure

 Reed first stood for the London Borough of Lambeth in the 1998 election and won the Town Hall ward (now Brixton Acre Lane ward).
-In 2002, Labour lost control of Lambeth Council to a Conservative/Liberal Democrat coalition, and Reed was elected leader of the opposition.
+In 2002, Labour lost control of Lambeth Council to a Liberal Democrat/Conservative coalition, and Reed was elected leader of the opposition.

 After Labour won back control of Lambeth Council in 2006, Reed was appointed the council's leader.
 At the beginning of his tenure, after Labour took political control of the council, Lambeth was rated as London's worst-run borough, with a one-star rating in the Audit Commission's annual inspection in 2006.
 By 2009 the council had improved to a three-star rating.
 At the 2010 election, Labour gained seats from the Liberal Democrats and Conservatives, making it the first time that Labour had been re-elected to lead in Lambeth for twenty years.

+Positions

 Reed held a number of significant positions in local government.
 He was: